dumians/llm-stack-overview/README.md

 ## Prompting Techniques

 ### ⇨ Role Play
-LLMs can be given a specific role to play in a conversation which can substantially enhance their performance.
+A prompt that instructs the model to play a specific role in the conversation is referred to as role play.
-The role-playing prompt shifts the "mindset" of the model and allows it to generate output which is consistent with a desired persona.
+Role-playing prompts shift the "mindset" of langauge models and allows them to generate output which is consistent with a desired persona.

 Role play prompts typically start with "You are a..." or  "Act as a..." or "Your job is to...".
-Advanced prompts may contain multiple (or all) of the above as the description of the LLM persona get more elaborate.
+Advanced prompts may contain multiple (or all) of the above as the description of the LLM persona gets more elaborate.

-The technique is typically employed when a task to be done by a LLM is performed by a specialist (like a lawyer, data scientist or SEO expert) in the real world.
+Role play technique is typically employed when a task to be done by a LLM is performed by a specialist (like a lawyer, data scientist or SEO expert) in the real world.
+It is often combined with specification of a clear goal for the whole conversaion which gives the model a certain pro-activeness in its pursuit.

 #### Example